orkmellanox/LatencyUnderLoad/README.md

 3,11.000000,1
 4,11.000000,1

-Where the first colum is the sample number, the second colum is the round trip latency, and the third colum is the connection ID.
+Where the first column is the sample number, the second column is the round trip latency, and the third column is the connection ID.